mrinal19/fake_news_detector/README.md

 An AI-powered web application built with Flask that detects whether a given news article is Fake or Real.
-This project uses Machine Learning (Scikit-learn, Pandas, NumPy) for training the detection model and a simple Flask web app for deployment.
+The project combines Machine Learning for classification with a Flask web interface for deployment and user interaction.

 🚀 Features

-🔍 Fake News Detection – Classifies news articles as Real or Fake.
+🔍 Detects Fake vs Real news instantly

-🌐 Flask Backend – Lightweight and fast API for predictions.
+🌐 Flask Backend for fast and lightweight API handling

-🔄 CORS Support – Allows cross-origin requests for frontend integration.
+🔄 CORS Support for frontend integration

-📊 ML Model Integration – Uses trained ML model (Scikit-learn).
+📊 ML Model trained on real-world datasets

-🖥️ Simple Web Interface – Enter news text and get instant results.
+🖥️ Simple Web UI to test predictions

 🛠️ Tech Stack